MSNBC.com

 AT&T, for example, provides free shipping labels for the Cell Phones for Soldiers program, which recycles phones and uses the proceeds to buy phone cards for troops stationed overseas.

-buy-back program for its customers and offers up to a $50 credit.
+Sprint offers a buy-back program for its customers and offers up to a $50 credit.
 It also takes phones from those who aren’t Sprint customers.
 Net proceeds from the recycled phones go to the company’s “Project Connect,” which funds and promotes “free Internet safety resources for kids, parents and educators.”

 T-Mobile’s “Huddle Up” program uses funds from recycled phones and gives grants to organizations that work with children “primarily from single-parent families in high-need, urban communities to positive people, places, and programs,” according to the company.